swcarpentry/python-intermediate-mosquitoes/01-intro-python.md

 ~~~

-### Challenge
+> ### Challenge {.challenge}
+>

-Import the data from `mosquito_data_A2.csv`, determine the mean temperate, and loop over the temperature values.
-For each value print out whether it is greater than the mean, less than the mean, or equal to the mean.
+> Import the data from `mosquito_data_A2.csv`, determine the mean
+> temperate, and loop over the temperature values.
+For each value
+> print out whether it is greater than the mean, less than the mean,
+> or equal to the mean.

 ## Plotting